-Currently, there are two possible ways for publishers to cash in on their video advertising – instream and outstream.
+Currently, the most effective way for publishers to cash in on their video advertising is instream and outstream.
 Before you decide what’s best for you, there are certain distinctions between the two that you need to be aware of.

-There are two possible ways for publishers to cash in on their #videoadvertising: in-stream and outstream video ads.
+Publishers can cash in on their #videoadvertising via #instream and #outstream #videoads.
 Before you decide what’s best for you, there are certain distinctions between the two that you need to be aware of.
 Click To Tweet

 Instream is a system that’s familiar to most.
 It involves standard pre-roll, mid-roll, or post-roll ad placements within your favorite videos.
 While vulnerable to ad blockers, instream is still the most reliable system for placing video ads within a relevant video context, and of course the most frequently utilized.
 The simple reason for that is because they represent very effective because they actually manage to get into the mindset of consumer video content, providing, of course, you’ve done the appropriate targeting strategy.